-Most Republican Voters Don’t Believe Joe Biden Was Elected Fairly, Poll Says
+Most Republican Voters Don't Believe Joe Biden Was Elected Fairly, Poll Says

 Claims of election interference recently resurfaced due to a Time piece by Molly Ball that suggested a group of business leaders and left-wing activists created a behind-the-scenes alliance to secure the integrity of the 2020 election in the face of Trump and his eventual battle against the results of the referendum.

 Conservative writer James Delingpole suggested that the report was damage control for when evidence of electoral fraud is ultimately revealed.
-Elsewhere, Raw Story claimed that the piece was clear that the effort to secure the integrity of the electoral process was not linked to Biden’s campaign and not tantamount to interference or rigging.
+Elsewhere, Raw Story claimed that the Time article was clear on how the effort to secure the integrity of the electoral process was not linked to Biden's campaign and not tantamount to interference or rigging.